AndyIsHereBoi/Pterodactyl-Eggs/README.md

-# Pterodactyl-Eggs
-Pterodactyl eggs I made or customized.
+###This repository is for Pterodactyl Panel eggs I either made myself or I customized.
+I do not provide support for these.